Night of the Demon (1980)

 Starring: Michael Cutt, Joy Allen and Bob Collins

-Back in 1982, United Kingdom released a list called Video Nasties that tally up titles they deemed atrocious enough to be morally upsetting.
-Little do they know, they are doing us a favor as the list can be seen as either a round up of cult classics that deserved to be seen like The Evil Dead and Anthropophagus, or a warning label of movies that shouldn't be seen not because they're stomach churning upsetting, but how lazy and dumb some of these titles were as a horror movie.
+Back in 1982, United Kingdom released a list called Video Nasties which tallied up titles they deemed atrocious enough to be morally upsetting.
+Little do they know, they are doing us a favor as the list can be seen as either a round up of cult classics deserving to be seen like The Evil Dead (1981) and Anthropophagus (1980), or a warning label for movies that shouldn't be seen not because they're stomach churning, but how lazy and dumb they were as horror movies.

-Night of The Demon, as they call it, has nothing to do with demons but rather it's about Bigfoot, the hairy big ape superstar of the cryptid community.
-In this film, we get a group of Anthropology students on a trip to the backwoods after watching a video evidence of Bigfoot attacking and killing a family.
-While investigating the place and searching for more clues to prove Bigfoot's existence, they are treated with grisly accounts of the creature's attacks, witness a cult worshiping Bigfoot as a god or sorts (!), got tangled with a traumatized lady's past, and attacked by Bigfoot himself...who looks like Hector Jimenez from Nacho Libre with more hair.
+Despite the title, Night of The Demon has nothing to do with the supernatural and it is instead about Bigfoot, the hairy big ape superstar of the cryptid community.
+In this film, we get a group of Anthropology students and their professor going on a trip to the backwoods after watching a video evidence of Bigfoot attacking and killing a family.
+While investigating the place and searching for more clues to prove Bigfoot's existence, they are treated with grisly accounts of the creature's attacks, witness a cult worshiping the big guy as a god of sorts (!), get tangled with a traumatized lady's past, and attacked by Bigfoot himself...who looks like Hector Jimenez from Nacho Libre with more hair.

 |Vegans.
 Behold.
 Meat.|

-Thankfully, however, what really kept this movie from being banished into my "bottomless bottom of shame" were the fact that it was bad and, as a slasher, it tried its best to deliver the overkills of all overkills and, true enough, these murders were done away in any means possible to keep them interesting such as close-ups, over the top gore, and some obscure ideas.
+Thankfully, however, what keeps this movie from being banished into my "bottomless bottom of shame" is the fact that it is so bad that it's borderline hilarious and, as a slasher, it did try to best itself in delivering the overkills of all overkills.
+True enough, the murders here in Night of The Demon are done away through any means possible to keep themselves interesting such as close-ups, over the top gore, and some obscure ideas.
 Remember the sleeping bag kill Jason Voorhees did in Friday the 13th Part 7 ?
 Well, Bigfoot did it first with some slight variations.

-It's not everybody's film, I can tell you that, but it was worth it.
-One fine no-brainer slice of cheese indeed.
-To make it even more fun to watch, try drinking a shot of chartreuse everytime a cast says Bigfoot!
+It's not everybody's film, I can tell you that, but it's worth a look.
+One fine no-brainer slice of cheese indeed, more fun to watch when you're drinking shots every time a cast says Bigfoot!

 1 male had an arm torn off, bled to death